Shashank-drz/Network-Security-Monitor/readme.md

 ## Overview

 NetMon is a containerized Network Security Monitoring (NSM) suite designed for real-time analysis of network traffic.
 It uses the Suricata IDS engine to generate alerts from PCAP files, which are then processed by a stateful C++ correlation engine.
-This allows for fflexible and real time analysis of security events, with the results visualized on a Grafana dashboard.
+This allows for flexible and real-time analysis of security events, with the results visualized on a Grafana dashboard.

+## Dashboard Preview

 ## Key Features